EASA Airline Transport Pilot License (ATPL) Exams

 Frequently Asked Questions (FAQ)

-Heading's questions are carefully structured based on standard EASA learning objectives and aligned with ECQB syllabus guidelines to ensure high-fidelity retention.
+Heading380's questions are carefully structured based on standard EASA learning objectives and aligned with ECQB syllabus guidelines to ensure high-fidelity retention.
+They are not licensed ECQB reproductions — they are written to test the same concepts at the same cognitive level you meet in an EASA-approved ATO examination room.

 QWhat is the EASA ATPL cut-off pass score?